piercefreeman/mountaineer/README.md

 # filzl

 filzl is a batteries-included MVC web framework.
 It uses Python for the backend and React for the interactive frontend.
-If you've used either of these languages before for web development, we hope you'll be right at home.
+If you've used either of these languages before for web development, we think you'll be right at home.

 ## Design Goals